applivery/applivery-ios-sdk/README.md

 - **Automatic OTA Updates** when uploading new versions to Applivery.
 - **Force update** if App version is lower than the minimum version configured in Applivery.
 - **Send feedback**.
-Your test users can report a bug or send improvements feedback by simply taking a screenshot.
+Your test users can report a bug or send improvements feedback by simply taking a screenshot (on iOS 15.0+, they can edit or annotate it) or by recording a video to provide more context.
 - **Employee authentication**.
 You can login yours employees in order to track analytics of installations, block app usage, to know who sent a feedback or report, etc..

 # Getting Started